palewire/first-django-admin/docs/index.rst

 Next, like any good database table, it needs some fields.

-If you open `the source CSV <https://github.com/ireapps/first-django-admin/blob/master/academy_invites_2014.csv>`_, you will see that is has only two fields: name and branch.
+If you open `the source CSV <https://github.com/ireapps/first-django-admin/blob/master/academy_invites_2014.csv>`_, you will see that is has only two: name and branch.
 Both are filled with characters (as opposed to other data types like integers or dates).

 Django also has some `fancy tricks <https://docs.djangoproject.com/en/1.7/ref/models/fields/>`_ for defining fields.
 Use them to define the fields from our source data.